We Have To Fix Onboarding

 These questions help reduce the scope of your initial productized onboarding experience.
 They also help you showcase the immediate value of a productized onboarding experience.
 This makes it easy for your c-suite to understand how this aligns with your organization's goals.

 The Simple Way to Achieve Productized Customer Onboarding

-When I reflect on my in-house productized onboarding experience, the phrase “the most fun I never want to have again” comes to mind.
+When I reflect on my experience building productized onboarding, the phrase “the most fun I never want to have again” comes to mind.
 That experience was one of the reasons why I started Simplemnt.
-Simplemnt is an onboarding platform that gives Customer Success teams an easier, faster, and simpler way to enable productized onboarding.
+Simplemnt helps Customer Success teams provide a productized onboarding experience to every customer.
 Simplemnt is the product I wish I had years ago.

 You don’t have to hire engineers.
-You don’t need to find an extra million - it’s priced so your B2B SaaS Customer Success teams can acquire it right away.
+You don’t need to find an extra million - it’s priced so your B2B SaaS Customer Success teams can use it right away.